botflakes/ASRockWiki/bios/amd/index.md

 ### **X670E Taichi**

-## <a style="color:red">Warning</a>
+{: .warning }
-BIOSes prior of <b>1.20</b> do <b>NOT</b> contain the Voltage cap introduced for Ryzen 7000X3D CPUs!
+> BIOSes prior to **1.20** do **NOT** contain the Voltage cap introduced for Ryzen 7000X3D CPUs!
-We're not responsible for any damage that 05/happen to any of your components!
+> We're not responsible for any damage that may happen to any of your components!
-Using such a BIOS Version 05/damage your CPU and Motherboard!
+> Using such a BIOS Version may damage your CPU and Motherboard!

 Revision|Release|Source|Mirror 1
 :--|:--|:--:|:--